buepro/typo3-pizpalue/Documentation/Introduction/Index.rst

 What does it do?
 ================

-This extension installs a bootstrap based web site with news management.
+This extension installs a bootstrap based web site with news, address and time management.
 It is tailored for the Swiss market featuring German as default language and additional translations to French and English.